s8stchro/dh-project-ws14/README.md

 ## todo

 - understanding the meaning of abbreviations from the part of speech
-- getting list of particles and their variations
+- getting the list of particles and their variations
+	- accent
+	- combinations with other particles
+	- combinations with other words

 ## instructions